vibbits/snpeffect/README.md

 # Pipeline testing

 After installation the user can run the input VCF file from the SHP-77 carcinoma cell line as a test case to verify correct installment of the software.
-The input file, intermediate and output files of the test case can be found in the test case folder of this repository.
+The input file, intermediate and output files of the test case can be found in the different folders of this repository (named after each step of the pipeline).

 # Perform analysis